electrikmilk/cherrilang.org/language/stdlib.md

 # Standard library of custom actions

-{: .warning }
-This is a future feature of the compiler currently only available if you build from source.

 You can use the Cherri standard library of [custom actions](/language/custom-actions) using the following syntax:

 ```